When installing through a package manager like

 pytz used to test pytz int

 WenQuanYi Zen Hei and Noto Sans CJK fonts for testing font fallback and non-western fonts

 xarray used to test compatibility with xarray

-If any of these dependencies are not discovered the tests that rely on them will be skipped by pytest.
+If any of these dependencies are not discovered, then the tests that rely on them will be skipped by pytest.

 When installing Inkscape on Windows, make sure that you select “Add Inkscape to system PATH”, either for all users or current user, or the tests will not find it.